directedbyshawn/Pathfinding-Visualizer/README.md

 ## Directions
 The only library used in this project is OpenGL.
-All of the display elements were created from scratch using OpenGL. `CMakeLists.txt` is already configured to run on both apple and Windows machines if you compile your projects with CMake.
+All of the display elements were created from scratch using OpenGL. `CMakeLists.txt` is already configured to run on both Mac and Windows machines if you compile your projects with CMake.

 ## Demo
+<iframe width="560" height="315" src="https://www.youtube.com/embed/NpZ87BABE80" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <p> Click <a href="https://youtu.be/NpZ87BABE80" target="_blank">here</a> for a short 2 minute video demo of the tool! </p>